NW 38th Ave Street Improvements

 I know I’m probably late to the planning suggestions/questions stage but I’m going to throw it out there anyway.
 I like the proposed plan for 38th Avenue but feel like it falls short in traffic flow.
 38th Avenue backs up west bound at Parker Street every morning and afternoon(especially during the school year)with people, parents and busses trying to turn right on Parker Street heading to Skyridge MS. Has any thought been given to adding right hand turning lanes to 38th Avenue both west bound and east bound at Parker Street?
 Parker Street at 38th Avenue already has left hand turning, straight thruway and right hand turning lanes both north bound and south bound.
 I think if you are going to improve on this section of roadway it only makes sense to fix it all, including right hand turning lanes east and west bound at 38th Avenue.
 Please consider this revision for improvement of traffic flow and safety.

-Terks asked about 2 years ago
+Terks asked over 2 years ago

 Thank you for using Engage Camas.
 While there are some brief periods when traffic flow through the intersection are slowed during peaks, in our opinion, there’s not enough traffic volume to warrant the installation of R turn lanes in the EB or WB directions at this time.
 The goal of this project is to improve the existing roadway to an urban arterial standard that will include one-lane in each direction, curbs and sidewalks on both sides, bike lanes, L-turn lanes, raised islands, illumination, and a few other items.
 The project is partially funded with Federal Transportation dollars.
 To be eligible for these funds, specific engineering criteria must be met to justify the improvements.
 Unfortunately, installation of the R-turn lanes would not be eligible for federal funding at this time.
 However, please note that we appreciate your comment and will keep it on file for possible future improvements.